Happy family of three having fun outside

 Business Manager

-Rebecca Lee is PEI Kids’ Business Manager responsible for ensuring smooth agency operations, including computer and IT management, office and building operations, personnel, and supporting special projects and events.
+Rebecca Lee is PEI Kids’ Business Manager responsible for ensuring smooth agency operations, including computer and IT management, office and facility operations, personnel, and supporting special projects and events.
 Rebecca has extensive professional experience in the non-profit sector – including with Catholic Charities, Diocese of Charlotte and Asheville-Buncombe Community Christian Ministry (ABCCM) –where she honed her considerable skills in business operations and financial administration.
-Rebecca attended Raritan Valley Community College and studied Economics at Rutgers University.
+Rebecca earned her Associates degree from Raritan Valley Community College and studied Economics at Rutgers University.

 Director of Prevention Programs